tezos/tezos-mirror/docs/shell/validation.rst

 this chain.
 A chain validator is spawned for the main chain that starts at the genesis, a second one when there is an active test chain.
 Forking a chain is decided from within the economic protocol.
-In version Alpha, this is only used to try new protocols before self amending the main chain.
+In protocol Alpha, this is only used to try new protocols before self amending the main chain.

 The chain validator spawns one *peer validator* worker per connected